avcoder/unit03-lesson08/slides.md

 # Exercise #3: CRUD with Models
 (30 min)

-Time to put our previous foodtruck Express app, with mongoose/mongo!
-Time to put it all together.
+Time to put our previous foodtruck Express app, with mongoose/mongo and put it all together.
 Your mission: Implement the following CRUD operations for our Express [food truck/orders app](https://github.com/avcoder/food-truck-express).
 May ask ChatGPT: "in learning mongoose/mongodb and express, how do i incorporate a basic find command inside a route?"

 - Read ["Querying" section](https://mongoosejs.com/docs/models.html#querying)
    - Test it out; convince yourself it works in your basic mongoose index.js file